-Review Criteria Questions First Technical Review Comments (Sept.
+Review Criteria Ques stions First Technical Review Comments (Sept.
 2023) Second Technical Review Comments (Jan.
-2024) Third Technical Review Comments (13 Sept 2024) IE responses December 2024 Country Eligibility 1.
+2024) Third Technical Review Comments (13 Sept 2024) Fourth Technical Review Comments (21 February 2025) Country Eligibility 2.
 Is the country party to the Kyoto Protocol or the Paris Agreement?
-Yes. - - 2.
 Is the country a developing country particularly vulnerable to the adverse effects of climate change?
-2. Is the country a developing country particularly vulnerable to the adverse effects of climate change?
 Yes.
+Yes.
 The ND-GAIN index ranks Zambia in the 137 th position, being the 41st most vulnerable country and the 53rd least ready country to face climate change.
-Climate change impacts include extreme events hazards including droughts and prolonged dry spells, seasonal and flash floods and extreme temperatures.
-Climate change is also impacting important economic sector, especially agriculture, which supports roughly 85% of the country's population, employing 52% of the country's working-age population. - • Project Eligibility Has the designated Yes.
-As per the Endorsement letter dated 10 Yes.
+Climate change impacts include extreme events hazards including droughts and - - - prolonged dry spells, seasonal and flash floods and extreme temperatures.
+Climate change is also impacting important economic sector, especially agriculture, which supports roughly 85% of the country's population, employing 52% of the country's working-age population.

+Project Eligibility 1.
+Has the designated Yes.
+As per the Endorsement letter dated Yes.
 As per the CR 5: Not cleared.
-The new Endorsement CR 5: As per request, this has been clarified stating that the PMU will be government January 2022.
-Endorsement letter letter dated 8 August established under MA and MoLF as the authority for the Adaptation Fund dated 15 January 2024.
-2024 mentions the three ministries listed on the ministries mandated to implement agricultural and fisheries / aguaculture endorsed the 202 F. cover page of the related activities.
-The Ministry of project/programm There is a discrepancy proposal as executing Finance's role will be limited to e? between the executing entities.
-The table under processing the grant through the entities identified in section III.A on government system as mandated (under the proposal and implementation A. Arrangements for project those mentioned in the Endorsement letter.
-CR5: Please clarify the EEs. arrangements, however, states that two of these will have "no direct execution role in project activities" (p.
+The new Endorsement CR5: Cleared The Ministry of Green Economy and government authority for the Adaptation Fund 10 January 2022.
+Endorsement letter dated 15 January 2024. letter dated 8 August 2024 mentions the three ministries listed on the Environment (MGEE) the executing entity as per Endorsement Letter of 26 December 2024). endorsed the project/programm e?
+There is a discrepancy between the executing entities identified in the proposal and those mentioned in the Endorsement letter.
+CR5: Please clarify the EEs. cover page of the proposal as executing entities.
+The table under section III.A on implementation arrangements, however, states that two of these will have "no direct execution role in project activities" (p.
 90).
 Paragraph 303 states that a PMU "will be established under the Ministry of Finance and National Planning (MFNP) for fiduciary reasons though the project will be anchored within the Ministry of Agriculture for operational aspects", with support from three other ministries and the Bank of Zambia.
-CR 12: Please provide a justification for this implementation/execution arrangement and clarify the fiduciary reasons for establishing the PMU at a ministry that is otherwise not involved in the execution of the project, and how this is an effective arrangement. implementation p.74).
-The cover page now carries only the Ministry of Agriculture as the Executing Entity CR12: Please, refer to response provided under CR5 to clarify the PMU will be established at the Ministry of Agriculture 2.
-Does the length of the proposal amount to no more than One hundred (100) pages for the fully-developed project document, and one hundred (100) pages for its annexes?
-Yes.
+CR 12: Please provide a justification for this implementation/executio n arrangement and CR12: Cleared.
+The PMU is now to be situated within the MGEE which is the executing entity. n arrangement and clarify the fiduciary reasons for establishing the PMU at a ministry that is otherwise not involved in the execution of the project, and how this is an effective arrangement.
+2. Does the length of the proposal amount to no more than One hundred (100) pages for the fully- developed project Yes.
 The length of the proposal amounts to 101 pages, inclusive of annexes.
 Yes.
 The proposal amounts to 98 pages, with 65 pages of annexes.
 No. The proposal consists of 119 pages, with 68 pages of annexes.
-CAR 8: Please revise the proposal to comply with the page limitations.
-CAR 8 As suggested, the number of pages for the main project document has been reduced to comply with the 100-page limit.
-Does the project / programme support concrete adaptation actions to assist Yes, but more information is required.
-The project supports concrete adaptation actions that are intended to address the climate change challenges in the target area and of benefit to the targeted No. The clarifications that have been provided for the three components now Partially, but will likely also lead to maladaptation.
-CAR1: Not cleared.
+CAR 8: Please revise the proposal to comply CAR8: Cleared.
+Proposal is revised and complies with page limitations.